Staying Fit

 2. Pets

 Dogs, cats and certain other domesticated pets can’t be shipped via the mail, for obvious reasons: They would need to be tended to, including given food and water, during transit.
 Snakes, turtles and poisonous reptiles are also on the do-not-mail list.
 The post office will let you send other small cold-blooded animals that are deemed harmless, such as baby alligators, frogs and lizards.
 Chickens, ducks and other poultry are also allowed, as are bees, worms and goldfish, though you need to follow specific rules to ship them.
-Though UPS and FedEx won’t ship your furry friend either, there are shipping and transportation companies that specialize in getting your pet to its destination via road or air transport.
+UPS and FedEx won’t ship your furry friend either, but there are shipping and transportation companies that specialize in getting your pet to its destination via road or air transport.

 More From AARP